pretorh/lfs-notes/beyond-lfs/README.md

 mount another system's `/home` partition

+on the host/"other" system, use `findmnt` to get the uuid of the filesystem and generate an entry for `/etc/fstab`:

+see `scripts/blfs/shared-home-drive.sh`

 ### users

-create a new user, making sure the user's uid and gid are the same as current home partition:
+create a new user, making sure the user's `uid` and `gid` are the same as current home partition:

-get the user id and group id from `stat /home/username`
+get the user id and group id from `stat /home/$LOGNAME`

 then create the group: `groupadd --gid 1000 username`